 Once mastered, you’ll be able to focus on the creative aspects of music, rather than beating your head against the wall trying to ingrain the basics of music theory…and the best part is you don’t need your instrument to practice visualization.

-Over the course of 74 pages we’ve outlined specific techniques for mastering:
+Over the course of 179 pages and nearly 100 audio tracks, we’ve outlined specific techniques for mastering:

 - Chord symbols

 - The Jazz Language